RedisLabs/redislabs-docs/content/ri/installing/install-ec2.md

 1. Navigate to EC2 under AWS Console
 1. Click Launch Instance
 1. Choose 64 bit Amazon Linux AMI
 1. Choose at least a t2.medium instance.
-The size of the instance depends on the memory used by your ElastiCache instance that you wish to analyze
+The size of the instance depends on the memory used by your ElastiCache instance that you want to analyze
 1. Under Configure Instance:
    * Choose the VPC that has your ElastiCache instances
    * Choose a subnet that has network access to your ElastiCache instances